Four Strong Winds: Composition and initial recordings

 "Four Strong Winds" was the first song Ian Tyson wrote; before it, he, as well as the duo Ian & Sylvia, had played only covers.
-In the autumn of 1962, Tyson ran into Bob Dylan, whom Tyson recalled as "this kind of little grubby kid", at the Greenwich Village bar Kettle of Fish, and Dylan played for him a song he had just written; Tyson would later say that he believed, though he was not sure, that the song was "Blowin' in the Wind".
+In the autumn of 1962, Tyson encountered Bob Dylan, whom Tyson recalled as "this kind of little grubby kid", at the Greenwich Village bar Kettle of Fish, and Dylan played for him a song he had just written; Tyson would later say that he believed, though he was not sure, that the song was "Blowin' in the Wind".
 Tyson decided he could write a song as well, so he asked Albert Grossman, who managed both Ian & Sylvia and Bob Dylan, and "who was the only one [on the local folk music scene] that had a roof over his head:"...'Can I use your apartment tomorrow, cause I want to try and write a song?'"...I went over there and it was a funky, little apartment.
 Took my guitar and just opened up the case and started to fooling around and strumming.
 And it took half an hour" to write "Four Strong Winds".

 Later, Tyson played the song for his fellow folk musicians at the local music venues Kettle of Fish and The Bitter End, and was surprised to see that the song "blew everybody away."

 Tyson would later credit Dylan with giving new impetus to Ian & Sylvia's career by inspiring the duo to follow his lead in writing "original folk songs".
 As Tyson put it, "We had to go in some direction, because we had used up all the real roots music from the Delta on north.
 Bob blazed the trail into the wilderness, into unknown territory."

 The song was included in Ian & Sylvia's second Vanguard LP, Four Strong Winds (stereo: VSD-2149; monaural: VRS-9133), released July 1963.
 The album entered the Billboard Top LPs chart at number 150 the week of September 28, 1963.
 The song was a hit in Canada, making number 9 on the single charts there in October 1963.

 In the United States, the song did not have the same initial chart success.
 Ian and Sylvia's single version (released on Vanguard 35021) entered the Cashbox magazine Looking Ahead chart in September 1963.
 It was then recorded by the Brothers Four in a version that "bubbled under" the Billboard Hot 100 in October 1963.
 It was released in a country arrangement by Bobby Bare in 1964 and became a number three hit on the U.S. Country singles chart in early 1965.
 That recording reached just number 40 in Canada.

 The song also became a big hit in Norway in 1966 in a Norwegian version, "Mot ukjent sted" by the Vanguards; and a big hit in Sweden in 1967 in a Swedish version, "Mot okänt land", recorded by Hep Stars.
 (The title of both of these renditions translates to "Towards an Unknown Land".)